Default header image

 Our Knowledge, Our Voices Postcard Series

-Violence against women1 is a pervasive and persistent problem, but too often it is an invisible problem.
-In family and community conversations, silence hangs over this topic, even though it touches the lives of most women and people who care about women.2 The reasons for this are complex, but stigma and backlash are among the reasons women do not speak out.3 Both the likelihood of experiencing violence and the risks of speaking out are intensified for women experiencing multiple forms of structural marginalization, especially disabled women, LGBTQ+ people, women, young women, and Indigenous women.4 The fact that violence against women most often occurs in private settings – “behind closed doors” – also contributes to its invisibility.
-With the loss of social supports and stay-at-home orders, the increase in violence directed towards women and girls during the COVID-19 pandemic has been called a “shadow pandemic” by researchers and advocates.5
+Violence against women 1 is a pervasive and persistent problem, but too often it is an invisible problem.
+In family and community conversations, silence hangs over this topic, even though it touches the lives of most women and people who care about women.
+2 The reasons for this are complex, but stigma and backlash are among the reasons women do not speak out.
+3 Both the likelihood of experiencing violence and the risks of speaking out are intensified for women experiencing multiple forms of structural marginalization, especially disabled women, LGBTQ+ people, women, young women, and Indigenous women.
+4 The fact that violence against women most often occurs in private settings – “behind closed doors” – also contributes to its invisibility.
+With the loss of social supports and stay-at-home orders, the increase in violence directed towards women and girls during the COVID-19 pandemic has been called a “shadow pandemic” by researchers and advocates.
+5

 Read more about "Our Knowledge, Our Voices Postcard Series"